Burns and Scalds

 It’s also a good idea to use the cooking rings at the back of your hob, and to get into the habit of turning your saucepan handles away from the front of the cooker (again to prevent them being pulled over).

 At bath time, put cold water in the bath first, then add hot – and always test the temperature with your elbow before stepping in yourself or putting a child in.
-You may also want to consider fitting a thermostatic mixing valve on your bath taps, or set your hot water system to heat water to 46C to prevent scalding.
+You may also want to consider fitting a thermostatic mixing valve on your bath taps to control the temperature of your bath water – though always check the temperature of the water first, as even with a thermostatic mixing valve water can be hot enough to cause discomfort.
 Never leave young children alone in the bathroom, not even for a second.

 Older people may have difficulties carrying hot liquids from one room to another, so consider rearranging their tea/coffee-making area so that they’re not carrying hot drinks further than necessary.

-Meanwhile, the latest UK figures suggest five percent of all admissions to specialist children’s burns units are caused by accidents with hair tools such as straighteners.
+Meanwhile, hair straighteners can cause serious burns for up to 40 minutes after they’ve been used.
 So keep things like curling tongs and straighteners out of the reach of children, even when they’ve been switched off and are cooling down.

 Also make sure things like matches, lighters and lit candles are placed out of children’s sight and reach, and fit fireguards to all your fires and heaters.
 To prevent sunburn, read our article on sun protection .